-[dropcap]I[/dropcap]n any SHTF event two of the most important things to source are food and medicine.
-You can be prepared with stored goods and a bug out bag but ultimately you will need to replace your supplies.
+In any long-term disaster event, one the most important thing is to have a renewable food supply.
+You can be prepared with stored goods, but ultimately you will need to replace your supplies.

 There are variety of edible and medicinal plants that are easy for even the beginner gardener to grow that can help you survive long-term.

 Winter squash is not only easy to grow but also an ideal crop for homestead peppers because of its long storage ability.
 The squashes’ flesh will bring vitamin C to your table when there’s nothing else fresh around and its seeds can be roasted for a crunchy snack full of fat and protein.